Market your Kickstarter campaign to increase your reach and improve your chances of success

 5. Evaluating influencers

-Search engines are your best friend when it comes to finding the most relevant bloggers.
+Search engines are your best friend when looking for relevant bloggers to market your Kickstarter campaign.
 Even so, the level of influence these bloggers hold is often more important.
-For example, if the product is travel-related, you can easily locate the most prominent travel bloggers.
-Needless to say, this applies to every type of blogger.
-The most important part of this process is to choose the right influencers with the highest engagement.
-You can do this by simply investigating the number of followers on social media along with the rate of engagement on individual posts.
+For example, if your product is travel-related, you can easily locate the most prominent travel bloggers.
+The most important part of this process is to choose influencers with the highest engagement.
+You can do this by investigating the number of followers on social media and their engagement rates on individual posts.

 6. Establishing relationships through social media

-Although it may come across as sneaky, you can also use a virtual assistant to find out who you might know in relation to particular websites or blogs.
-For example, your assistant can locate the blog owner on Facebook, go about finding mutual friends or establishing links on other platforms.
-Indeed, this is not easy to do.
+Although it may come across as sneaky, you can also use a virtual assistant to find out who you might know on particular websites or blogs.
+For example, your assistant can locate the blog owner on Facebook, find your mutual friends, or establish links on other platforms.
 Even so, with an assistant taking care of all the time-consuming work, you can often find convenient connections to some of the most popular websites.

 7. Compiling a media list

 At this point, you are in a position to compile a media list of the essential bloggers to target.
-Although the information you have at this point is now relevant, this is also a good time to narrow down these options.
-Focus on the most suitable targets for your campaign.
+Narrow down the contacts and focus on the most suitable targets for your campaign.

-Spreadsheet – As already mentioned, with a spreadsheet provided by the assistant, you can search for mutual friends of these bloggers.
-Although you will probably not know most of these well enough to contact them.
-There are often some leads that will prove fruitful.
-All you need to do is send a polite introduction email asking them to contact their friend with an introduction on your behalf.
+• Spreadsheet – As already mentioned, with a spreadsheet provided by the assistant, you can search for mutual friends of these bloggers.
+Send a polite introduction email asking them to contact their friend with an introduction on your behalf.
 A friendly introduction is always more effective than a cold email.

-Takeaway – Create a scaled-down media list based on the information provided by your virtual assistant.
-You will need to assess this information and identify the most suitable avenues that will prove worthwhile.
+Takeaway – Create a scaled-down media list.
+Assess this information and identify the most suitable avenues that will prove worthwhile.

 8. Creating meaningful relationships with bloggers

 One of the most efficient ways for a blogger to grow the readership of their website is to befriend other bloggers.
-For similar reasons, this is also the right PR tactic that can expedite investment for a Kickstarter campaign.
+This is also a good PR tactic to expedite investment for a Kickstarter campaign.
 Friends are often the most generous people to help you get started.
 They can sometimes write or promote articles at no fee at all.

-With this in mind, you should know that the secret to forming these relationships is by adopting a unique approach for every publisher.
-That is to say, be personal and show genuine interest in the blogger rather than sending a generic mass pitch.
+Forming influencer relationships requires you to adopt a unique approach for every publisher.
+Show genuine interest in the blogger rather than sending a generic mass pitch.
 As a rule, you can be helpful and show genuine concern for their work.
-This will surely make them a lot more inclined to respond positively.
+This will make them more inclined to respond positively.

-As soon as you connect with the right blogger, the brief you provide is critical to the outcome.
-In other words, you must provide a detailed outline so that they can create the best possible story for their readers.
-However, your Kickstarter page should contain most of the information needed to create this story.
+Create a detailed outline for bloggers to help them write your story for their readers.
+However, your Kickstarter page should contain the information needed to create this story.
 An experienced blogger should have little trouble working from this page.

-Keep in mind, creating a bullet point brief is usually beneficial to the blogger.
-After all, you need to communicate the most important parts.
-Allow them creativity to put their own spin on the story.
-Finally, establish some guidelines with the blogger with regard to the timing in which they publish the article.
+A bullet point brief can help you to communicate the most important parts.
+Allow them creativity to put their spin on the story.
+Establish some guidelines with the blogger about the timing in which they publish the article.
 Furthermore, ask if you can feature in the newsletter for the blog and whether the article will be published on social media.

-Takeaway – Avoid coming across as generic and show genuine interest in each contact.
+Takeaway – Show genuine interest in each contact.
 Secondly, provide a concise and accurate brief for each contact to ensure the best results.

-10. The initial launch and activating your personal network
+10. The initial launch and activating your network

 Getting started on Kickstarter is tricky and friends are often the key to unlocking future investments.
 It is proven that people are more likely to sign up when there are already investors in the campaign and friends are usually a reliable source of support to help get the donations started.

-2. Show friends prototypes or secret insights into the product prior to going public.
+• Show friends prototypes or secret insights into the product before going public.

-Contacting friends, influencers and acquaintances is essential but at the same time, you should contact each of these groups in a different manner.
-For example, it is perfectly okay to send mass emails to acquaintances.
-Nevertheless, bloggers and influencers will expect personalized mail at the very least.
+Bloggers and influencers will expect personalized mail at the very least.
 Similarly, friends will not want to receive a generic message from a good friend!
 You may want to take time to develop the personalized messages.
-Even so, your virtual assistant can take care of writing some of these and dispatching them to the correct addresses.
+Even so, your virtual assistant can write these messages and dispatch them to the correct addresses.

 Conclusion

-As you can see, PR and marketing are crucial to creating a successful campaign on Kickstarter.
+Learning to market your Kickstarter campaign is crucial to creating a successful campaign on Kickstarter.
 The above steps outline the specific nature of this approach.
-While a great campaign is a great place to start, PR kits along with other online resources are often the key to unlocking maximum potential.
-Whether you have an existing customer base or not, friends and family can often get the campaign moving.
-Furthermore, creating a sense of community and involvement is likely to nurture loyal supporters and will inevitably enhance the visibility and awareness of the campaign.
+While a great campaign is a great place to start, PR kits and other online resources are often the key to unlocking maximum potential.
+Friends and family can help to get the campaign moving.
+Furthermore, creating a sense of community and involvement can nurture loyal supporters and will inevitably enhance the visibility and awareness of the campaign.

-Either way, best of luck in getting your Kickstarter campaign ready to thrive!
+Either way, best of luck as you market your Kickstarter campaign!

 Want to know how to use PR strategies to propel your campaign’s success?
-Reach out to us at Pressfarm and let us help your startup to generate the publicity it deserves.
+Contact us at Pressfarm and let us help your startup generate the publicity it deserves.

 Our PR team is skilled at writing winning press releases, developing engaging feature articles, and designing creative media kits.
 All this content will help your startup build a memorable brand image.
 In addition to helping you create quality content for your brand, Pressfarm’s team also develops a strategy to push this content out to the media.

 The experts at Pressfarm also build curated media lists for each client and give all clients access to a comprehensive media database of over 1 million journalists across industries.
-With these contacts, you can connect with the right people to tell your story.
-With our affordable packages, you can tell a powerful brand story that will make heads turn.
+Connect with the right people to tell your story.
+With our affordable packages, you can tell a powerful brand story that makes heads turn.

 Learn why we are good at what we do from our customer success stories.